RegistryAccord/registryaccord-specs/CONTRIBUTING.md

 5.  **Submit a Pull Request (PR)** to the `main` branch of the official repository.
 6. In your PR description, please provide a clear explanation of the changes and link to any relevant GitHub Issues.

+Before PR: run npm ci && npm run validate; update schemas/INDEX.md and examples; use the PR template; link related issue and ADRs for rationale.

 -----

 ### Developer Certificate of Origin (DCO)